 - Vapes and electronic cigarettes

 - Lighters and matches

-- Mobile phones
+- Mobile Phones

 - Electrical devices which access the internet

 - 8.1.1.
-The academy will retain and dispose of as appropriate.
+The academy will retain and dispose of these as appropriate.
 They will not be returned to the child or parent.
-Mobile phones and electrical devices which access the internet will be returned.

 9. Other